-In its supplementary submission, Hunter Water proposed significant increases in capital expenditure for 2005/06 to 2008/09.
-It forecast that this expenditure would increase from an average of \$65.6 million per annum in the 2003 determination period to \$88.7 million per annum in the 2005 determination period.
+In its submission, Hunter Water proposed significant increases in capital expenditure for 2005/06 to 2008/09.
+It forecast that this expenditure would increase from \$65.6 million44 per annum in the 2003 determination period to \$84.8 million per annum in the 2005 determination period.

-The next sections discuss the Tribunal's draft and final considerations and findings in relation to Hunter Water's forecast capital expenditure for each of its service areas, and the potential for additional efficiency gains within its total capital expenditure program, as well as the overall effect of the Tribunal's findings on this program.
+The next sections discuss the Tribunal's considerations and findings in relation to Hunter Water's forecast capital expenditure for each of its service areas, and the potential for additional efficiency gains within its total capital expenditure program, as well as the overall effect of the Tribunal's findings on this program.

-Capital expenditure for water services - draft findings
+Capital expenditure for water services

-Apart from the completion of the Grahamstown Dam augmentation project, Hunter Water's initial submission to the price review proposed capital expenditure on water services during the 2005 determination period focused on work on the water delivery system to cater for growth and to replace assets.
+Apart from the completion of the Grahamstown Dam augmentation project, Hunter Water's proposed capital expenditure on water services during the 2005 determination period focuses on work on the water delivery system to cater for growth and to replace assets.